-A safe place to live is just the start.
+A safe place to stay is just the start.

-It's not easy.
 Getting a homeless young person into a hostel is just the first step.
-From there, we need to make sure that young person is equipped and ready to live independently.
-To do this, we need dedicated and specialist staff, we need support workers around the clock, we need engaging programmes and we need funding to make it happen.
+From there, we need to make sure that young people are ready to live independently with access to support when needed.